 There’s no doubt that a vacation to Walt Disney World is pricey.
-If you’re hoping to save a couple of bucks, a great way of sticking to your budget is to choose one of Disney World’s value resorts.
+If you’re hoping to save a couple of bucks, a great way of sticking to your budget is to choose one of the Disney World value resorts.
 In fact, with their stories-high icons towering over the grounds, freshly renovated interiors and nods to your favorite Disney characters, value hotels can feel like the most ‘Disney’ resorts of them all – with a wallet-friendly price tag to boot.

 Staying at Disney’s All-Star Sports Resort

 One of the easiest ways to save money when traveling is by opting to stay in more modest accommodations, and the same can be said for Walt Disney World.
 Value resorts offer simple rooms with colorful, playful theming and all the basic comforts of home.
 Although the Art of Animation Resort is an obvious pick for those traveling with kids, if you’re looking for Disney magic you can afford, Disney’s All-Star Sports Resort is also filled with Disney character-inspired details.

 Part of the trio of Disney All-Star resorts, Disney’s All-Star Sports Hotel takes its inspiration from some of the world’s most-loved competitive sports.
 Athletic accents as tall as three-story buildings are an oversized ode to sports like football and baseball, and a fun background for your next family photo or selfie.

 Overall, guests can stay in five different areas inspired by surfing, football, basketball, baseball and tennis.
 Surf’s Up! is the section closest to Stadium Hall.
 Here, buildings are adorned with giant surfboards and dolphins, and 38-foot-tall shark fins menace guests on high.
 The Hoops Hotel sits behind Surf’s Up!, with its mega megaphones, huge whistles and enormous pennants.